 Our MIssion

-Our mission is to build a better and brighter global future for marginalized youth through education, awareness, and unity.
+Our mission is to globally expand peer-led political education, support, and imagination for marginalized youth.
 Here at Better Future Program, we recognize that all forms of oppression are intrinsically interconnected, therefore our liberation is tied as well.
 All power to ALL the people.
 But for this to be possible, youth need access to revolutionary education, to not only learn about the systems actively working against them, but the dual power, the new structures, we are already innovating, together.
-It's easy to feel hopeless in these trying times but with the right tools, we can build an inclusive, informed, and intersectional future like no other.
+Further, youth need emotional, financial, and academic support, as well as the creativity and drive to thrive.
+It's easy to feel hopeless in these trying times but with the right tools, we can build an inclusive, informed, and intersectional future like no other!

 OUR guiding principles